 3. A revocable trust

 A revocable trust is a legal structure that allows the "grantor" or "trustee" to retain control over their assets during their lifetime, as well as specify exactly how and when their assets pass to their beneficiaries.
-After the trustee's death, the trust acts as a will substitute and enables the assets to be privately and quickly distributed without going through the time and expense of the probate process.
-This will allow the trustee full control and use of their home during their lifetime while providing for efficient distribution at their death.
+After the grantor's death, the trust acts as a will substitute and enables the assets to be privately and quickly distributed without going through the time and expense of the probate process.
+This will allow the grantor full control and use of their home during their lifetime while providing for efficient distribution at their death.

 Due to the complexity of trusts and the variation in state-level rules, it is important to work with a professional to set up a trust, which costs money, but may be the only way to help ensure that the trust works effectively.
-It is also important to remember that it may be necessary to change the titling of your assets for the trust to function as intended.
+It is also important to remember that it is typically necessary to change the titling of your assets for the trust to function as intended.

 Finally, a trust may be particularly beneficial for families that own properties in more than one state.
 Without a trust, an estate may pass through probate in multiple states.
 "For many of my clients, one of their main goals is to pass down assets to beneficiaries without probate, and so a revocable trust is a core component of their estate plans," says Terri Lyders, Vice President, Advanced Planning at Fidelity.